Domino4Wine/domino4wine-Vagrant-SikuliX/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
 You MUST have the Vagrant, Virtualbox and Git installed on your machine.
 Please follow the instructions below for setting up your VM with the pre-requistes.

 ### Prerequisites